Concrete Overlay Systems

 Are concrete overlays durable?

-Concrete overlays are not as strong as a concrete slab, as they are a thin coating, however you can get concrete overlays on the market that are very durable and suitable for internal, external, foot traffic and vehicular traffic.
-This also comes down to the sealer that is used to seal the concrete overlay system.
-Alternative Surfaces use an industrial strength sealer called ‘Satin Stone’ which is water-based and used for residential and commercial applications.
+Ultimately, concrete overlays are not as strong as a concrete slab as they are a much thinner coating, however they’re still very durable and pass all strength tests for use on internal & external flooring with high levels of foot traffic and vehicular traffic.
+This also comes down to the sealer that is used to protect the concrete overlay system.
+Alternative Surfaces use an industrial strength sealer called ‘Satin Stone’ which is water-based and provides lasting resistance to stains, mold, and de-lamination in residential and commercial applications.